1. Home

 Manage WhatsApp calls and chats in one place!

-The value of a WhatsApp CRM depends on how well it supports real-world business scenarios.
-These common use cases show where WhatsApp CRMs have the greatest impact across customer communication and operations.
+Popular WhatsApp CRM use cases include sales qualification, e-commerce recovery, customer support, campaign follow-up and routine operations updates.
+These scenarios show where WhatsApp CRMs have the greatest impact across customer communication and operations.

 Sales teams turning chats into revenue